Operators and functions to use in Cedar

 Usage: <entity or record> has <attribute>

-Boolean operator that evaluates to true if the left operand has a value defined for the specified attribute.
+boolean operator that evaluates to true if the left operand has a value defined for the specified attribute.
 Evaluation (and validation) produces an error if lhs is not a record or entity type.
 We discuss evaluation, first, and validation in more depth further down.

 Evaluation